 - Use a Carbon Monoxide ( CO ) detector inside the home.

 - Never backfeed your home from a portable generator.

 - Use heavy duty extension cords rated for the current they will carry.

-- Protect portable generators from weather with a GenTent Generator Canopy.
+- Protect portable generators from weather with a GenTent Generator Canopy or other approved shelter.